Get the balance right! • 3

 The creation of scenarios is one means of generating forward views, but, according to Voros (2001), “[it] should come at the end of a careful and detailed process of wide information gathering, careful analysis, and critical interpretation.”
 An alternative view is that we should move away from carefully crafted and well-written scenario narratives to immersion and interaction in participatory scenario workshops (Hines & Bishop, 2015).

-In my next blogpost, I will explore alternative ways to visualize the innovation portfolio of a service provider.
+In my next blog post, I will explore alternative ways to visualize the innovation portfolio of a service provider.

 References